 \subsection{BIG-bench-lite Evaluation}

-Recent works~\citep{wei2022chain,wang2022rationale} reveal that LLMs are capable of reasoning beyond conventional language tasks.
-As a response, BIG-bench~\citep{srivastava2022beyond} is recently set up by crowdsourcing new types of tasks from global researchers to test LLMs' new abilities.
-For economical consideration, we evaluate \glm on an official subset of the original 150-task BIG-bench, the BIG-bench-lite with 24 tasks.
-These tasks can be categorized into two types: one is based on multiple-choice question answering with answer options, and another is a direct generation without options.
-For the first category, we assess the probability of each option's complete content and pick the largest one as the answer; for the second one, we generate the response using greedy decoding.
-All evaluations done in BIG-bench are based on [MASK] since answers here are usually short pieces of text.
+Recent works~\citep{wei2022chain,wang2022rationale} reveal that LLMs are capable to do reasoning beyond conventional language tasks.
+As a response, BIG-bench~\citep{srivastava2022beyond} is recently set up by crowdsourcing new types of tasks from global researchers to test LLMs unexplored abilities.
+For economical consideration, we evaluate \glm on an official subset of original 150-task BIG-bench, the BIG-bench-lite with 24 tasks.
+These tasks can be categorized into two types: one is based on multiple-choice question answering with answer options, and another is direct generation without options.
+For the first category, we assess the probability of each option's full content and pick the largest one as the answer; for the second one, we generate the answer using greedy decoding.
+All evaluations done in BIG-bench are based on [MASK], since answers here are usually short pieces of texts.
 All results on 24 BIG-bench-lite~\citep{srivastava2022beyond} datasets of three LLMs are shown in Table~\ref{tab:big-bench-details} and Figure~\ref{fig:big-bench-lite-full}.
-We adopt the original prompts from BIG-bench and use the official implementation to generate priming examples for few-shot evaluation and to calculate the final scores.
+We just adopt the original prompts from BIG-bench and use the official implementation to generate priming examples for few-shot evaluation and to calculate the final scores.